gitter-badger/Reality-Cpp/readme.md

 ## Reality (C++ Rewrite by Kitten)
 ===
 This is a rewrite for Reality using C++ and SFML.
-Feel free to comment, but test it.
+Feel free to commit, but test it.
 _**MAKE SURE YOU USE VISUAL STUDIO 2015!**_

 http://sfml-dev.org